 ||Monthly rate, €

-benefit paid is double the monthly rate, provided at least three of the
+double the normal monthly rate for each child, provided at least three of the

 children remain qualified.

 If your baby is born in Ireland and you are not claiming for any other